Laurel Lake Fair Share Q&A

 LLPOA has donated its property to to the Fire/Rescue squads for standpipes for drawing water to fight fires and for a boat ramp to allow the squads access to the river in an emergency

 Will paying this Fair Share make me a member of the Association?

 No, the Fair Share is a recognition of everyone's legal right and responsibility to share in the benefits of the Lake as well as the costs.
-However, everyone who owns property in the original tract, created in the 1920s and upheld by the NJ Courts in 1958 and again in 1972, has the DEEDED RIGHT to join the Association.
-This DEEDED RIGHT granted in the master deeds when the community was created and subdivided in the 1920s, is the very basis for the Fair Share.
+However, everyone who owns property in the original tract, created in the 1920s and upheld by the NJ Courts in 1958 and again in 1972, has the RIGHT to join the Association.
+This RIGHT granted when the community was created and subdivided in the 1920s, is the very basis for the Fair Share.
 However, we welcome you to help build up your community by joining the LLPOA

 Are the dams in bad shape, are they going to fail?